Tilted sphere with longitudinal stripes Modern Web Guides Docs Blog Toggle darkmode

 import myImg from './assets/my-img.png';

 This doesn't work in the browser without transformation.
-This plugin makes it possible to use an identical pattern using import.meta.url
+This plugin makes it possible to use an identical pattern using import.meta.url which does work in the browser:

 const myImg = new URL('./assets/my-img.png', import.meta.url);